nbarhamvc/scriptarchive/README.md

 - Our [packaging requirements for apps](https://docs.veracode.com/r/compilation_packaging) – it is critical that this is adhered to in your build step/config prior to prior to uploading the compiled or packaged artifact(s) to Veracode for scanning.
 There is an abridged packaging cheat sheet [available here](https://nhinv11.github.io/#/).

 - [Supported languages and platforms](https://docs.veracode.com/r/r_supported_table) – showing our full language coverage for SAST Sandbox/Policy Scans.
-Please note, at present the Pipeline Scan language coverage is reduced - [available here](https://docs.veracode.com/r/About_Pipeline_Scan_Prerequisites).
+Please note, at present the Pipeline Scan language coverage is reduced, but should achieve parity with Upload and Scan by end 2023 - [see current list here](https://docs.veracode.com/r/About_Pipeline_Scan_Prerequisites).

 # Scan types included in these files